PlanQK/planqk-platform-docs/src/tutorials/tutorial-meter-external-service.md

 3. Click on `Create Plan`.
 4. On the services details page you will see your pricing plan with the product `API`.
 5. Copy the ID of your API product by clicking on the copy icon.
-6. Add the ID as environment variable to your service.
+6. Add the ID as environment variable with key `PRODUCT_ID` to your service.

-## Create an Access Token for your service
+## Create an Access Token
 Requests to the metering API must be authenticated with an access token.
 You can create an access token on the [Personal Access Tokens](https://platform.planqk.de/settings/access-tokens) page of your account.
 The access token must have the `API` scope.
-**Important**: Save the token as you will need it in the next step.

-Once you have created the access token, you can add it as environment variable to your service.
+Once you have created the access token, you can add it as environment variable with key `ACCESS_TOKEN`to your service.

-## Test your service
+## Test your Service
 Once you have added the API product ID and access token to your service, its time to test if everything works.
 You can test your service using our Metering Test Mode by following these steps:
 1. Publish your service internal by clicking on `Publish Internal` on the service details page.
 2. Create an Application on the [Applications](https://platform.planqk.de/applications) page.
 3. Subscribe to your service by clicking on `Subscribe to Service` on the application details page.
-You should see your service on the subscription list of the application
+Now, you should see your service on the subscription list of the application
 4. Click on the `Try it out` button of your subscription.
 5. On the `Try it out` page, send a POST request to your service.
 6. On the details page of your service, click on the `Metering Events` to show the test metering history of your service.